-Back Pain with Cancer History Back Pain with Cancer History Bone is the third most common site of metastases after the liver and the lungs, and approximately two-thirds of all osseous metastases occur in the spine.
+Back Pain with Cancer History - Bone is the third most common site of metastases after the liver and the lungs, and approximately two-thirds of all osseous metastases occur in the spine.
 Approximately 60-70% of patients with systemic cancer will have spinal metastasis.
 Radiographic (x-ray) examination should be performed in cases of back pain when a patient has a cancer history, but without known active cancer or a tumor that tends to metastasize to the spine.
 This can make a diagnosis in many cases.
 This may occasionally allow for selection of bone scan in lieu of MRI in some cases.
 When radiographs do not answer the clinical question, then MRI may be appropriate after a consideration of conservative care.

-"Neoplasms causing VCF (vertebral compression fractures) include:1) primary bone neoplasms, such as hemangioma (aggressive type) or giant cell tumors, and tumor-like conditions causing bony and cellular remodeling, such as aneurysmal bone cysts, or Paget's disease (osteitis deformans); infiltrative; 2) primary malignant neoplasms including but not limited to multiple myeloma and lymphoma; and 3) metastatic neoplasms."3128
+"Neoplasms causing VCF (vertebral compression fractures) include1) primary bone neoplasms, such as hemangioma (aggressive type) or giant cell tumors, and tumor-like conditions causing bony and cellular remodeling, such as aneurysmal bone cysts, or Paget's disease (osteitis deformans); ; 2) primary malignant neoplasms including but not limited to multiple myeloma and lymphoma; and 3) metastatic neoplasms, including and not limited to, multiple myeloma and lymphoma, and metastatic neoplasms."

 Most common spine metastasis involving primary metastasis originate from the following tumors in descending order: breast (21%), lung (19%), prostate (7.5%), renal (5%), gastrointestinal (4.5%), and thyroid (2.5%).
-While all tumors can seed to the spine, the cancers mentioned above metastasize to the spinal column early in the disease process.4037

-Drop Metastases74Drop Metastases67 - Drop metastases are intradural extramedullary spinal metastases that arise from intracranial lesions.
+While all tumors can seed to the spine, the cancers mentioned above metastasize to the spinal column early in the disease process.
+Drop Metastases - Drop metastases are intradural extramedullary spinal metastases that arise from intracranial lesions.
 Common examples of intracranial neoplasms that result in drop metastases include pineal tumors, ependymomas, medulloblastomas, germinomas, primitive neuroectodermal tumors (PNET), glioblastomas multiform, anaplastic astrocytomas, oligodendrogliomas and less commonly choroid plexus neoplasms and teratomas.

-Leptomeningeal Carcinomatosis7568 - Leptomeningeal carcinomatosis is a complication of cancer in which cancerous cells spread to the membranes (meninges) that covers the brain and spinal cord.
+Leptomeningeal Carcinomatosis - Leptomeningeal carcinomatosis is a complication of cancer in which cancerous cells spread to the membranes (meninges) that covers the brain and spinal cord.
 The most common solid tumors that involve the leptomeninges are breast, lung, melanoma, gastrointestinal, and primary central nervous system tumors.

-Table 2: MRICT and Cutaneous Stigmata 7669
+Table 2: CT and Cutaneous Stigmata